 Never Give Up, Your Opportunity Might Be Closer Than You Think!

-Job openings are unpredictable, so follow the companies you are interested in and make sure your profile is ready for recruiters to see.
+Job openings are unpredictable, so follow the companies you are interested in and ensure your profile is ready for recruiters to see.

 Keep Your Profile Up to Date!

 Don’t put off changing that old profile photo.
 LinkedIn users tend to abandon their profiles when finding a job.
-Keeping tabs on your LinkedIn connections and your larger professional network can keep you up on search results.
+Keeping tabs on your LinkedIn connections and more extensive professional network can keep you up on search results.

 Never Be Too Complacent

-Sadly, no one can be sure when their next job search will begin, so maintaining job alerts and accepting connection requests can be seen as an example of a smart prevention tactic.
+Sadly, no one can be sure when their next job search will begin, so maintaining job alerts and accepting connection requests can be seen as intelligent prevention tactics.

 Job Searching: LinkedIn As a Way Forward